-At least one tree shall be planted in the boulevard in front of each lot (single family or semi-detached) within one year of the completion of the curb and gutter and paving in that section of subdivision.
+At least one tree shall be planted in the front of each lot (single family or semi-detached) offset minimum of 0.75 m outside the road right-of-way within one year of Preliminary Stage 3 Acceptance.
 On corner lots, a second tree will be required on the flankage.
-Trees are to be planted so as not to interfere with other street functions or services when the tree matures.
-Trees shall be planted on property line 1 to 2 metres from the driveway not interfering with municipal services.
+Trees are to be planted so as not to interfere with other street functions when the trees mature.
+Trees shall not interfere with municipal services and shall be planted a minimum 1-2 m away from the driveway.

 Trees shall a minimum 60-70 mm dia. measured 300 mm above the ground and shall be No. 1 nursery stock.
 The type of trees shall be selected from native trees hardy to the Municipality's areas and commonly used in municipal tree planting programs.
 The species and percentage of types to be used are to be accepted by the Manager of Operations prior to commencement of the planting program.
 Trees are to be planted in tree pits, large enough to accommodate the root system.
 Trees shall be planted in a mixture of 1/3 peat moss and 2/3 genuine topsoil, properly filled to eliminate air pockets.
-All trees are to be during the Spring or Fall dormant season in unfrozen soil.
-Trees shall be staked and protected by 50mm square wooden stakes placed on both sides of the tree parallel to the street line.
+All trees are to be planted during the Spring or Fall dormant season in unfrozen soil.
+Trees shall be staked and protected by 50mm square wooden stakes placed on both sides of the tree parallel to the property line.
 A No. 9 gauge wire protected by vinyl tubing shall be used to support the tree to the posts.
-All trees shall be watered at the time of planting and every two weeks thereafter.
-All trees that die or fail to grow (as per the discretion of the Municipality) prior to "Final Acceptance" shall be replaced by the Developer.
+All trees shall be watered at the time of planting and as needed throughout the duration of the warranty period.
+All trees that die or fail to grow (as per the discretion of the Municipality) prior to "Stage 3 Final Acceptance" shall be replaced by the Developer.

-9.3 Walkways
+9.3 Multi-Use Path

-Walkways shown on the Plan of Subdivision shall be constructed between parkland and adjacent streets or from street to street.
-They shall consist of a concrete sidewalk of minimum width of 1.5 m.
-The walkway boulevard landscaped, topsoiled and seeded.
-A standard 1.5 m high chain link fence shall be placed along both sides of the walkway right-of-way with bollards placed at each end of prevent vehicular traffic from using the walkway.
+Multi-Use Path is a paved trail located outside of the road allowance.
+This includes walkway connections.
+Multi-Use Paths shown on the Plan of Subdivision shall be constructed between parkland, trails, and adjacent streets or from street to street.
+Walkways shall consist of 150 mm concrete with a minimum width of 2.5 m, with a Granular "A" base depth a minimum of 200 mm.
+All other Multi-Use Paths shall consist of a 55 mm HL-3 hot mix trail of minimum width as defined in typical cross sections, with a Granular "A" base depth a minimum of 300 mm.
+The walkway boulevard shall be topsoiled and seeded.
+A standard 1.5 m high chain link fence shall be placed along both sides of a walkway right-of-way with removable bollards or swing gates placed at each end to prevent vehicular traffic from using the walkway.
+The minimum width for the walkway block shall be 3.0 metres.